dandi/dandidav/doc/webdav-intro.md

   descendant resources.
 This is the default if no `Depth` header is specified.

-A server may choose to not support the `infinity` option for performance reasons.
-If it does so, then infinite-depth requests should be rejected with a 403 status and a response body of:
+A server may choose to not support the `infinity` option for performance reasons, in which case infinite-depth requests should be rejected with a 403 status and a response body of:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>